ChemFit: A framework for automated high-dimensional model parameter optimization: Methods

 In the SCME potential, the electrostatics of a water molecule are described by a static Cartesian multipole expansion ranging from dipole up to, and including, hexadecapole.
+By comparison with electronic structure calculations of ice and water clusters, a truncation at the hexadecapole was found to be adequate~\cite{batistaElectricFieldsIce2000}.
 Additionally, dipole-dipole, dipole-quadrupole and quadrupole-quadrupole polarizabilities are included giving rise to induced dipole and quadrupole moments \cite{wikfeldt_2013_transferablea}.
 We used the flexible variant of the SCME potential, called SCME/f, introduced by \citet{jonsson_2019_polarizable}, which further implements a dependence of the static dipole and quadrupole moment on the geometry of the \ce{H2O} molecule (OH bond lengths and angle) balanced by an energy term favoring the equilibrium geometry described by the Partridge-Schwenke~\cite{partridge_1997_determination} potential energy surface of the water monomer.

-The full details of the formulation of the electrostatics in the SCME/f potential are best studied from dedicated references \cite{wikfeldt_2013_transferablea,jonsson_2022_transferable,myneni2022polarizable}.
-Nonetheless, for the current example, we need to mention that, instead of using the bare Coulomb interactions, the SCME potential applies a Gaussian smearing type damping function \cite{stone_2011_electrostatica}, which effectively screens the electrostatic interactions at short distances.
-The damping length is controlled by a free parameter $\tau_E$, which among others, we will optimize with \texttt{ChemFit}.
-A more detailed explanation of the electrostatic damping can be found in the SI.
-In addition to the electrostatic interactions, the SCME/f force field contains a dispersive interaction
+The damping of the multipole interactions at short range is described by a Gaussian smearing function \cite{stone_2011_electrostatica}, The damping length is controlled by a free parameter $\tau_E$, which among others, we will optimize with \texttt{ChemFit}.
+A more detailed explanation of the electrostatic damping can be found in Sec.~IIIA of the SI.